 A Daily Supplement That Supercharges Your Immunity

-At this time of year, many of us will experience bouts of colds, infections, catarrh and similar concerns.
+At any given time of the year, many of us will experience bouts of colds, infections, catarrh and similar concerns.
 Often we blame bugs as the cause of our illness rather than addressing varying weaknesses in our immune system.

 How does the immune system work?